eye-square/docs/plugins/client-scripts-api.md

 			"price": 1.99,
 			"quantity": 6,
-			"sources": ["results-page", "details-page", "details-page-related"], // Where the products were added from "time": 12345 // Time in ms after session start of the first addition }
+			"sources": ["results-page", "details-page", "details-page-related"], // Where the products were added from "time": 12345, // Time in ms after session start of the first addition },
 	],
 	"total": 11.94,
 	"totalDiscounted": 11.43,
-	"discountApplied": true
+	"discountApplied": true,
 }
 ```